North Carolina A&T Aggies women's basketball

 The North Carolina A&T Aggies women's basketball team represents North Carolina A&T State University in Greensboro, North Carolina, United States.
-The team currently competes in the Colonial Athletic Association.
+The team currently competes in the Coastal Athletic Association.

 Postseason results

 NCAA appearances

 North Carolina A&T has appeared in the NCAA Division I women's basketball tournament five times.
 The Aggies have a record of 0–5.

+WBIT appearances

+The Lady Aggies have appeared in the Women's Basketball Invitation Tournament one time.
+The Lady Aggies have a 0-1 record in the tournament.